padrejose-calao/nonprofit-application-form/README.md

-# Nonprofit Application Form
+# Nonprofit Application Form - Basic Information

-A comprehensive web application for nonprofit organizations to submit grant applications with a robust form system, file uploads, and data management.
+A comprehensive web application for nonprofit organizations to submit grant applications.
+Features a new Basic Information Form with 6 sections, progressive disclosure, real-time validation, and extensive field management.

 ## Features